Tee1er/boing/README.md

 Some other details — with all of these you'll need to provide a command to be run: you should start either `run.bat` or, alternatively, if that doesn't work: try `launcher.js`, which is located in the
 `boing/src` folder.

-## Features

-- **Enhanced Help**: By adding 'help' to the end of any command, you can access detailed help information.
-- **Channel Blacklist**: Channels can be blacklisted, preventing users from using Boing in those channels.
-- **Automatic backups:** Boing takes backups automatically every 5 minutes, adding an extra safety net if you mess up.
-- **Map Library:** Store user-content server-side, and let users play those maps on-demand.
-  - The Map Library stores uploaded maps & loads them when desired.
-These maps can be deleted, renamed, etc.
-  - Maps are stored in `server/config/saves/boing-library`

-## Commands

- A quick note: this README is liable to be outdated.
-This commands list was last updated for v2.3.
-Therefore, the actual help command will likely provide for more up-to-date stuff.

- All of these examples assume you are using 'b' as the prefix.
-If this is not the case, then simply substitute the prefix you are using.

-- **help:** Provides information on available commands.

-   > **b help**
-   >
-   > → Returns an embed with descriptions of available commands.

-- **host:** Hosts a new map.
-Will select a random map if one is not given.

-  > **b host**
-  >
-  > → Hosts a new map, randomly selected from the default maps. (see the 'maps' command for a list)
-  >
-  > **b host Ancient_Caldera or b host ancient_caldera**
-  >
-  > → Hosts the map "Ancient_Caldera".
-Map names are not case-sensitive, both "Ancient_Caldera" and "ancient_caldera" would work.
-However, the underscores in the name *are* required.

-- **pause/unpause**: Pauses or unpauses the game.
-This stops all player movement, as well as conveyor belts, production, etc.

-  > **b pause**
-  >
-  > → Pauses the game.
-  >
-  > **b unpause**
-  >
-  > → Unpauses the game

-- **stop:** Stops hosting the map.
-Players will not be able to join.

-  > b stop
-  >
-  > → Stops hosting the map.

-- **export:** Posts the currently hosted map on Discord as an attachment in .msav format.
-You can specify a name - if you don't, then Boing will generate one automatically.
-No spaces are allowed in the name - try substituting underscores (_) or dashes (-) instead.

-  > **b export**
-  >
-  > →  Exports the map to Discord as an .msav, with a random name.
-  >
-  > **b export my_save**
-  >
-  > →  Exports the map to Discord as my_save.msav

-- **import:** When used with a file attached to the message, and if the game is stopped (use `b stop`), 'import' will host the save attached to the message.
-Saves must be in .msav format, and cannot be image files.

-  > **b import**
-  >
-  > →  If a .msav file is attached, will host that save

-- **maps:** Displays a list of the default maps.
-Use 'library' to view the contents of the Map Library.
-These are the exact same maps you'd see when creating a new Custom Game.

-  > **b maps**
-  >
-  > →  Displays a list of the default maps.

-- **library:** Shows the maps in the Map Library.
-For more information on the Map Library, please see the Features section, above.

-  > **b library**
-  >
-  > → Returns an embed w/ the list of content in the Map Library

-- **add:** Allows you to *add* a map to the Map Library.
-Unlike most other commands in Boing, a name for the map is **required.** Using this is similar to 'import' - attach a file to your message. 'add' will happily overwrite existing maps if you aren't careful; therefore, please exercise caution.

-  > **b add my_map**
-  >
-  > → Adds this map to the Map Library, under the name my_map. (assuming a file was attached)

-- **load:** Hosts a map from the Map Library, using its case-sensitive name.

-  > **b load my_map**
-  >
-  > → Loads `my_map` from the Map Library.

-- **rename:** Renames a map from the Map Library.
-Accepts two arguments, the first being its current name, and the second being the new name.

-  > **b rename my_map a_map**
-  >
-  > → Renames `my_map` to `a_map`.
-It will now show up in 'library' as `a_map` instead.

-- **delete:** Permanently deletes a map from the Map Library.
-Accepts one argument, the name of the map.

-  > **b delete a_map**
-  >
-  > → Deletes `a_map`.
-It will no longer show up in the Library.

-- **ip:** Returns the IP (Internet Protocol) address used to join the server. 'ip' uses www.ipify.org to get the address.
-Boing is honestly mainly designed mostly for people to host games with friends, not really for someting more public, so if you'd like to disable this command you can simply delete its file in `boing/src/commands`.
-Probably not the most elegant solution, but it works.

-  > **b ip**
-  >
-  > → Returns the IP address of the server.

-- **rollback**: Stops the server and loads the latest backup.
-Boing only stores a single save at a time, which currently persists until overwritten with a new one.

-  > **b rollback**
-  >
-  > → Stops the server & loads the latest backup.
-  > **b rollback 6**
-  >
-  > → Stops the server and loads the 6th latest backup (meaning it should go back roughly 30 minutes, or 6 * 5.)

-- **config**: Allows users w/ the administrator role (specified during setup) to change some server configuration options.

-  > **b config**
-  >
-  > → Lists all the available configuration options.
-  > **b config name myserver**
-  >
-  > → Sets the configuration option "name" to "myserver"

-- **status**: Returns the server's status.
-  > **b status**
-  >
-  > → Returns information on server status.

-- **status**: Returns the server's status.
-Now with uptime statistics as of v2.4.
-  > **b status**
-  >
-  > → Returns information on server status.

 ## Troubleshooting & Additional Information